 Until now, a lot of analysis was involved here as you needed to manually identify those worthwhile pages relevant to your business that have broken links.
 Now, half of your job is done as you can instantly see all the Broken Pages with the Site Explorer.
 The tool shows you exactly for each page the types of status code (4xx Client errors) it has.
 You will also be informed about the number of links (and referring domains) each broken page has.
 Finding lots of resources is a valuable step in link prospecting and link building, afterward.

 2. Update or re-create the content of the website the broken link originally led to.

 If there are other broken pages and not your own you are analyzing, you can even include your own site in the alternatives.
 Archives such as Wayback Machine or Warrick can help you recover the original content (which you can improve on, of course).

 3. Last and not less important, contact the webmasters who have the broken link on their site and recommend them your alternative.

-It involves quite a bit of outreaching and networking.
+The last step in the broken link building process involves quite a bit of outreaching and networking.
 There a lot of guides and examples you could use for cold emailing approved by digital experts.
 The more you can come off as acting in good-faith and interact as a real human (as opposed to an SEO-churning bot), the higher the chance of success.